 Here are some other points to consider when hiring a developer for your Shopify store:

 The Developer Should Be Able To Work With Your Budget

 Depending on the scope of work involved in your project, the budget for its development might touch the roof.
 It is essential to figure out the budget you want to spend right from the start so you can look for a developer that fits your budget.

-But here’s the word of caution; a low budget developer might do more harm than good if they’re not experienced enough.
+But here’s the word of caution; a low-budget developer might do more harm than good if they’re not experienced enough.
 Make sure you screen your developer well and clarify all the budget-related aspects before you hire them for your project.

-One way to ensure you get what you need is to be clear about the budget, list everything you want to be done with it, and take into consideration any additional expense you might need to incur.
+One way to ensure you get what you need is to be clear about the budget, list everything you want to be done with it, and take into consideration any additional expenses you might need to incur.